Wikipedia logo: Redesign (2010)

 In late 2009, the Wikimedia Foundation undertook the efforts to fix the errors and generally update the puzzle globe logo.
 Among other concerns, the original logo did not scale well and some letters appeared distorted.
 For the new logo, the Wikimedia Foundation defined which characters appear on the "hidden" puzzle pieces, and had a three-dimensional computer model of the globe created to allow the generation of other views.
-A partial 3D globe was commissioned for the Wikimedia office.

 The new design was published in May 2010.
 It features the new 3D rendering of the puzzle globe, as well as correct versions of previously wrong characters, including fixed versions of letters from Kannada and Devanagari, and usage of correct Japanese katakana characters.
 Additionally, several letters had been replaced by others.
 It included: